/*

 /**

-* Tests if the interior of the Shape
+* Tests if the interior of the Shape intersects the

-* interior of a specified Rectangle2D
+* interior of a specified Rectangle2D.

 * The {@code Shape.intersects()} method allows a {@code Shape}